Find a Western Exterminator near you

 Mosquitoes are attracted to some people more than others - Mosquitoes find people using their sense of smell and through heat detection.
 They detect the carbon dioxide we exhale, as well as sweat.
 Some people have a more attractive smell to them, which is why you could be sitting somewhere getting bite-after-bite and your friend will have no bites.

 Mosquitoes require blood to live, but only the females bite because they require the blood to lay eggs.
 Since they are small, they do not require a lot of blood from their hosts, but mosquito saliva is what causes the itchiness.
-It’s also this pest saliva that can transmit a number of potentially dangerous diseases.
+Despite their lack of size, they are considered to be the world's most dangerous animal, because of wide variety of diseases they spread.

-In fact, mosquitoes are known to carry and transmit viruses and diseases for both animals and humans.
+In fact, mosquitoes are known to carry and transmit viruses and diseases for both humans and animals.
 Some of them are specific to certain species of mosquitoes, but across the board mosquitoes can be dangerous to mammals.

 Some of the diseases attributed to mosquitoes include: